-Our regulatory deductions from CET1 capital include goodwill and intangible assets net of deferred tax liabilities associated with goodwill and intangible assets.
+Our regulatory adjustments and deductions from CET1 capital are presented in Table 2 below and include goodwill and intangible assets net of associated deferred tax liabilities.
 The U.S. Basel III capital rules also require additional capital deductions for MSRs, certain deferred tax assets ("DTAs") and investments in the capital of unconsolidated financial institutions.